mcgrof/fio/HOWTO.rst

 	the threshold.
 When the criterion falls below the threshold for the specified duration, the job will stop.
 For example, `iops_slope:0.1%` will direct fio to terminate the job when the least squares regression slope falls below 0.1% of the mean IOPS.
+For the "both" criteria modes (iops_both, bw_both, lat_both), two comma-separated thresholds are required: the first for deviation and the second for slope (e.g., `iops_both:0.1%,0.05%`).
 	If :option:`group_reporting` is enabled this will apply to all jobs in the group.
 Below is the list of available steady state assessment criteria.
 All assessments are carried out using only data from the rolling collection window.
 Threshold limits can be expressed as a fixed value or as a percentage of the mean in the collection window.